Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 Those commands to foist immature and inefficient generation methods on consumers and push aside less expensive, more efficient power sources like coal will be enforceable only at great expense to the public.

-People are upset about first energy's light bulbs, as folks with sore ears at the PUCO will attest.
+People are upset about First Energy's light bulbs, as folks with sore ears at the Puco will attest.

 But let's keep this in perspective.

-Twenty-one dollars and sixty cents is nothing compared to the expenses we'll pay if the green shirts drop a bag full of cap and trade taxes on our front porches.
+$21.60 is nothing compared to the expenses we'll pay if the green shirts drop a bag full of cap and trade taxes on our front porches.

-Call your senators and your congressional representatives, tell them you've had enough of command economy in viro thuggery, and invite them to put cap and trade in a place where a solar array would be both impractical and painful.
+Tell them you've had enough of command economy and virothuggery and invite them to put cap and trade in a place where a solar array would be both impractical and painful.

 Cleveland.com.